Mandeepsinghmar/MandeepSinghmar/README.md

 ### Hey there, I'm Mandeep Singhmar👋

-## I'm a Front End Developer, ReactJs developer and avid learner!
+## I'm a Front End Developer, ReactJs/NextJS developer and avid learner!
 - Passionate about web development technologies!
 - Building cool projects.
 - Contributing to the community.